 What are your favourite flavour additions to cranberry sauce?
 Or is plain the best?

-A sweet and tart cranberry sauce that makes a perfect addition to any holiday table or any other time for that matter!
+A sweet and tart cranberry sauce is the perfect addition to any meal!

 - 4 cups (1 12 ounce bag) cranberries